Reset Disabled iPhone without iTunes

 If you still can't remember the proper passcode, your iPhone X will become disabled again and you'll wait 15 minutes after the seventh wrong passcode attempts and 60 minutes after the eighth incorrect passcode guesses to get another chance for passcode entry.
 However, when you've made ten consecutive incorrect passcode attempts, you'll notice that iPhone X says "iPhone is disabled.
 Connect to iTunes".
 In this time, you're locked out of iPhone X completely.

-The message iPhone is disabled connect to iTunes iPhone X prompts pop up even when you haven't tried inputting your passcode?
+The message "iPhone is disabled connect to iTunes" or "iPhone Unavailable" pops up on screen even when you haven't tried inputting your passcode?
 Perhaps your kids play the iPhone and disable it mistakenly.
 Maybe you unintentionally trigger the lock screen in your pocket and enter too many digits, ending up with disabling iPhone X. This can occur sometimes.

 Owing to this Apple data safeguard mechanism, any iOS device, including your iPhone X, that enters into disabled mode with "Connect to iTunes" can be only accessed again by erasing everything in the device and going back to the factory settings.